merryt/tymerrycom/src/routes/work/denverite.md

 decided the best course of action was to perform a heuristic review, and conduct user research .

-Newspapers, and TV stations are dying, What will replace them is still uncertain.
+Newspapers, and TV stations are dying.
+What will replace them is still uncertain.
 The trust people once had for local news is shattered and what will replace it is unknown.
 Denverite hopes to fill that gap.

-Our challenge is understanding why the old model is disappearing, and give Denverite the best path moving forward attract new readers, keep old ones, and continue to stay a trust worthy source for news.
+Our challenge is understanding why the old model is disappearing, and give Denverite the best path moving forward to attract new readers, keep old ones, and remain a trustworthy source for news.

-All of the work for this project was executed by me, I had a mentor overviewing and offering recommendations.
+All of the work for this project was executed by me.
+I had a mentor overviewing and offering recommendations.

 <div class="aside">